BASKARAN5185/My-API-Testing-Projects/README.md

-Great!
-You have a collection of API testing repositories, and you're looking to add them to a `README.md` file.
-Below is a **detailed `README.md`** that showcases all your **API Testing Projects** with descriptions and project titles.

-Here’s a **formatted README** you can use:

----

 # 🧪 API Testing Collections by BASKARAN5185

 Welcome to my collection of **API testing projects**.
 These repositories feature a wide range of API testing scenarios, from basic GET requests to more advanced negative testing cases and mock API testing.
 Below are all the details about each project, along with the tools I used.